Not all CBD is created equal.

 Check the extraction method of your CBD.

 Unfortunately, some extraction processes involve toxic chemicals.
 There are companies selling low-quality CBD that use solvents like Hexane and Butane.
-That’s why it’s important to how your CBD was extracted.
+That’s why it’s important to know how your CBD was extracted.

 How do you know which methods are okay?